leobeeson/til/sde/operations/networks/network_concepts.md

 ## Router

 * Routes traffic to a destination IP address based on a hierarchical addressing structure:
-  * The IPv4 and IPv6 address have a network and host portion.
+  * IPv4 and IPv6 addresses have a [network address portion](network_concepts.md#network-address-portion) and a [host address portion](network_concepts.md#host-address-portion).
-  * Routers base their routing decisions based on the network portion of the address, rather than on the host portion.
+* Routers don't route traffic to an IP Address, but by using only the [network address portion](network_concepts.md#network-address-portion) of an IP address.
+* Routers maintain routing tables that contain network addresses.
+* Routers look at the destination IP address in a packet and match that to a network address in their routing table.

 ## TCP